biometrical-as/viterm/README.md

 * media: Accepts video, images, webcam-index, rtsp-streams and anything else which is supported by cv2.VideoCapture
 * --resolution: Two values.
 Int to set pixel width/height, float to scale image dimension.
 The image is scaled down to a width of 40 by default (keeping aspect ratio)
 * --character: String of what character to use as a display-pixel.
 Default is ██.
+* --fps: Set fps of video
+* --fit_to_terminal: Resize image/video to fit terminal size
+* --loop: loops media
+* --preprocess: Runs a aditional preprocessor on media.
+Only Canny edge detections is supported ATM

 ## Optional
 To make an alias, append the following line to your .bashrc (linux) or .zshrc (mac):